kamailio/kamailio-wiki/docs/cookbooks/5.6.x/core.md

     -   text on the same line as the directive will cause problems.
 Keep the directive lines clean and only comment on a line before or after.
+    -   if using git to pull the kamailio.cfg to your machine, make sure that #!endif is NOT the last line of your config file. this causes a "different number of preprocessor directives" error.  if you need, put a comment line after the #!endif line

 ### defenv